 - Item Start: Occur when the preloader starts loading one resource.

 - Item Complete: Occur when the preloader finishes loading one resource or a load error happens.

-So now don’t worry about your Saola Animate animation any more as it always goes with an elegant spinning preloader.
+So now don’t worry about your Saola Animate animation anymore as it always goes with a elegant spinning loading indicator.
 Of course, it’s all up to you to get creative and create your own preloading effect.